PPS-22-Scooby/pps-22-scooby.github.io/Writerside/topics/In-Depth-Design.md

     Crawler ..> HTTP: <<uses>>
 @enduml
 ```
-A [Crawler](Crawler.md) is the actor responsible for searching and exploring links on web pages.
+A [Crawler](Crawler.md) is an actor responsible for searching and exploring links on web pages.
 It interacts with a coordinator to validate found URLs, creates [scrapers](Scraper.md) to extract data, and
-spawns new crawlers to explore new URLs.A is able to download the content of a web page using the [HTTP](HTTP.md) utility class and parse it with the [Document](Document.md) component of the `utils` package.
+spawns new crawlers to explore new URLs.
+A [Crawler](Crawler.md) is able to download the content of a web page using the [HTTP](HTTP.md) utility class and parse it with the [Document](Document.md) component of the `utils` package.

 #### Crawler Messages
 | Message | Description                                                                                                |